The Host (The X-Files): Plot

 At the FBI Academy, someone slips a newspaper article under Scully's door enabling her to identify the original body.
 Mulder and Scully meet at the processing plant and observe the "Flukeman".
 Skinner wants to prosecute the creature and subject it to a psychiatric evaluation, which Mulder thinks would be difficult.
 Skinner tells Mulder of Craig's death and admits that this should have been an X-file.
 Mulder insists that Craig's death could have been prevented if the X-files had remained open, but Skinner implies that the decision came from higher up the chain of command.

 That night, as the Flukeman is being transported by van, it escapes its restraints and kills the driver.
 It hides in a portable toilet, is soon suctioned into a septic truck and is brought back to the sewage processing plant.
 Meanwhile, Mulder receives another call from the mysterious man, telling him that the X-files must be reopened.
 Scully tells Mulder that the flukeworm she discovered is a larva, revealing that the Flukeman is capable of asexual reproduction.
-Meanwhile at the plant, the Flukeman is spotted in a storm drain overflow pipe, with Mulder realising it is using the drain to make an escape back to the ocean.
+Meanwhile at the plant, the Flukeman is spotted in a storm drain overflow pipe, with Mulder realizing it is using the drain to make an escape back to the ocean.
 Mulder and Ray then investigate the overflow pipe, but Ray is pulled underwater by the Flukeman.
 Mulder rescues him, bisecting the Flukeman at the waist with a sewer grate.

 Scully concludes her investigation, hypothesising that the creature was brought to the U.S. by a Russian freighter that was hauling salvage material from the Chernobyl disaster, and that the creature was created in a "soup" of radioactive sewage.
 Elsewhere, in the drains beneath Newark, the Flukeman's eyes remain open.